 - Health Promotion

 Health promotion is the process of enabling people to take control of, and improve, their own health (WHO, 2014).
-Health promotion is increasingly regarded as effective way to address the burden of chronic disease and widening health inequalities.
-This year one undergraduate unit will introduce students to a range of contemporary issues in health promotion including, the politics and policy of health promotion, community engagement and power, health inequality, health literacy and ethical dilemmas in health promotion.
+Effective health promotion has the potential to help address the burden of chronic disease and widening health inequalities across the globe.
+This year one undergraduate unit will introduce students to a range of contemporary issues in health promotion including the politics and policy of health promotion, community engagement and power, health inequality, health literacy and ethical dilemmas in health promotion.
 Students will mobilise their learning to design and create a health promotion resource (e.g. poster, infographic, leaflet, game) which tackles a pressing health issue of their choice.
 They will accompany their resource with a rationale which describes the importance of the health issue, the specific aim and target audience of their resource, a rationale for the content and design and an exploration of how the resource is informed by attention to the contemporary issues outlined above.20 credits

 - Participation and Society